ReefNet: A Large-Scale Dataset and Benchmark for Fine-Grained Coral Reef Recognition

 \subsection{Dataset Statistics}

-\subsubsection{Annotation Distribution}
+\subsubsection{Annotation Distribution.}

 The ReefNet dataset comprises \textbf{334,162} images, of which \textbf{181,223} contain hard coral annotations, totaling \textbf{924,626} point annotations.
-These annotations span \textbf{26 marine ecoregions} across the tropical belt \textit{sensu}~\citep{spalding_ecoregions} (see appendix~\ref{sup_covariate_diversity} for details).
+These annotations span {26 marine ecoregions} across the tropical belt \textit{sensu}~\cite{spalding_ecoregions} (see the appendix for details).
 The distribution is uneven: the Hawaiian Ecoregion alone contributes over 221K annotations, followed by the Samoa Islands (202K) and the Mariana Islands (108K).
 In contrast, regions such as the Southwestern Caribbean, Floridian, and Eastern Brazil are sparsely represented, each with fewer than 8K samples.
 This geographic imbalance reflects broader disparities in coral monitoring efforts and may influence model generalization to underrepresented areas.
-Among all annotations, 921,351 are assigned to one of 44 classes, capturing a wide range of coral diversity.
-The most frequent genera, \textit{Porites}, \textit{Montipora}, \textit{Acropora}, and \textit{Pocillopora}, dominate shallow reefs globally (Figure~\ref{fig_annotation_spread}, Figure~\ref{fig_qualitative}), while several genera appear in less than 1K annotations, illustrating the dataset’s imbalanced distribution.
+Among all annotations, 921,351 are assigned to one of 39 labels, capturing a wide range of coral diversity.
+As shown in Fig.~\ref{fig_distribution}, the most frequent genera, \textit{Porites}, \textit{Montipora}, \textit{Acropora}, and \textit{Pocillopora}, dominate shallow reefs globally, while several labels appear in fewer than 1K annotations, illustrating the dataset's imbalanced distribution.

-\subsubsection{Covariate Diversity}
+\subsubsection{Covariate Diversity.}

-In addition to the biological breadth of ReefNet, it exhibits substantial covariate diversity across environmental conditions, camera systems, and imaging protocols (Figure~\ref{geographic_distribution}), leading to significant variations in resolution, lighting, and water quality across the data.
-For specific target deployments, it may be advantageous to only train on images from similar environmental conditions or acquisition parameters.
-We provide detailed metadata on geographic context and camera setups for each CoralNet source in appendix~\ref{sup_covariate_diversity}, along with the metadata that will be publicly released, thereby enabling the exploration of optimal subsets.
+In addition to the biological breadth of ReefNet, it exhibits substantial covariate diversity across environmental conditions, camera systems, and imaging protocols (Fig.~\ref{geographic_distribution}), leading to significant variations in resolution, lighting, and water quality across the data.
+For specific target deployments, it may be advantageous to train only on images from similar environmental conditions or acquisition parameters.
+We provide detailed metadata on geographic context and camera setups for each CoralNet source in the Appendix , along with the metadata that will be publicly released, thereby enabling the exploration of optimal subsets.